simory/wechat-server/README.md

 wechat-server
 =============

-This is the Wechat public account Server, base on Java/Spring/Hibernate/RESTful
+This is a Wechat official account Server, base on Java/Spring/Hibernate/RESTful.
+Plan to add RESTful API for app.
+Plan to add Management pages for Wechat Official account connected.